-World Rabies Day is celebrated annually on September 28 and dedicated to a dangerous disease.
+World Rabies Day is celebrated annually on September 28 and is dedicated to a dangerous disease.
 Given the annual number of bites, it is important to spread information about the disease and its consequences.

 History